-Kittens are born in groups from one to four after a gestation of about 65 days.
+One to four kittens are born after a gestation of about 65 days.
 Birthing occurs in the warmest part of the year.
 Kittens are born blind and are nursed by their mother until they are about 6 months old.
-They will reach adult size at about 8.5 months old and usually leave their mother when they are about 10 months old.
+They reach adult size at about 8 1/2 months old and usually leave their mother when they are about 10 months old.

 Fishing cats can live into their late teens in human care.
 Life span in the wild is unknown but is presumably much shorter.